datamacgyver/ds-process/README.md

 * [**Deliverables:**](4_deliverables_phase) Handing off artefacts, documentation and maintenance procedures.
 * [**Wrapup:**](5_wrapup) Summarising and learning from the project (success or failure).
 A retro, basically.

 ## TODOs
+* Images, perhaps some memes
+* Timings on all sections
+* Deployment phase
+* review sessions
+* Recheck each section against my notes to make sure I have the flow right.
 * Q: Confluence or shared drive for project docs?
 * Lock down main branch so we need to do pull requests
 * Add an image of the process